isc-projects/kea/doc/sphinx/arm/install.rst

    This is specified using the --with-freeradius configuration switch.

 -  Sysrepo v1.4.140 and libyang v1.0.240 are needed to connect to a Sysrepo datastore.
-This is specified using the --with-sysrepo option when running "configure".
 Earlier versions are no longer supported.
+When compiling from sources, the configure switches that can be used are --with-libyang and --with-sysrepo without any parameters.
+If these dependencies were installed in custom paths, point the switches to them.

 -  googletest (version 1.8 or later) is required when using the --with-gtest configuration option to build the unit tests.